What Is the UK ETA and Who Needs It?

 UK ETA Validity and Duration of Stay

-The UK Electronic Travel Authorization (UK ETA) is generally valid for 2 years or until the expiration of the passport used for the application, whichever comes first.
+The UK Electronic Travel Authorization (UK ETA) is valid for 2 years or until the expiration of the passport used for the application, whichever comes first.
 During this validity period, the UK ETA allows for multiple entries into the United Kingdom.

 The UK ETA allows a total stay of up to 6 months per visit, covering purposes such as tourism, business, or transit.
 This flexibility makes the UK ETA an ideal option for eligible travelers planning short visits over an extended period.